Oliver Wiseman enters his third season as a member of the Lindenwood women's basketball coaching staff in the 2020-21 season.

 Wiseman played collegiately at Maryville University before serving as a student assistant coach.
 While playing for the Saints he was an Academic All-Conference selection, led the team in grade point average, and served on the Student Athlete Advisory Committee.
 Wiseman earned a bachelor's degree in psychology and sociology in 2012, and he graduated with his master's degree in sports psychology from Southern Illinois University Edwardsville in 2014.

-Ayriell Robinson is in her first season on the Lindenwood women's basketball coaching staff in 2016-17.
+Madeline Staples enters her second season as a member of the Lindenwood women's basketball coaching staff in the 2020-21 season.

 During the 2019-20 season, Staples assisted in the guidance of the Lions to a 19-9 record, with a 14-6 mark in the GLVC.
 Staples helped to create an efficient offense for the program, as the team was second in the GLVC in scoring per game (77.6), and third in assist/turnover ratio (1.01).
 In Staples' first season as a member of the coaching staff, three players receieved All-Conference honors, with Kallie Bildner being named to the first team, and Devin Fuhring and Lindsay Medlen being named to the second team.